Critical Listening Involves A Number Of Important Skills Including

 • Consider the context: What is the speaker's relationship to the topic and the audience?
 What are their potential emotional investments?

-For example, imagine a doctor explaining a diagnosis to a patient.
+As an example, imagine a doctor explaining a diagnosis to a patient.
 Their tone should be empathetic and reassuring, even if the news is difficult.
 A lack of empathy could be a sign of detachment or disinterest, which could raise concerns about their competence.

 Distinguishing Between Facts and Opinions